Frequently Asked Questions (FAQs)

 Good handcrafted soap-makers know how to ensure there are enough beneficial oils and butters in their product so soap does not dry and damage skin even though it is strong enough to kill bacteria.

-If you have a sensitivity or allergy to an ingredient in any soap, it can be irritating.
+If you have a sensitivity or allergic to an ingredient in any soap, it can be irritating.
 P&B intentionally uses ingredients that are kind to skin and we avoid harsh preservatives.
 Please read ingredient lists in the product pages of our website to ensure that you avoid known allergens.

 Note: for products we produce that do not have lye (bath whips, shaving creams, butters, lotions and solid shampoo/conditioner bars, shower gels, etc.) we do add a mild preservative to protect you against bacteria and mold.
 Many of these products contain water and are at high risk for bacteria.
+We encourage you to respect the best before dates of these product and be discerning when using out-of-date product to ensure there are no signs of bacteria/mold.

 Does P&B use Rosemary Extract, Vitamin E, and Grapefruit Seed Extract as gentle preservatives?

-Let's be clear.
-Vitamin E, Rosemary Oil Extract (ROE) and Grapefruit Seed Extract (GSE) are all good antioxidants.
+Let's be clear: Vitamin E, Rosemary Oil Extract (ROE) and Grapefruit Seed Extract (GSE) are all good antioxidants.
 They help prevent the oils used in soap making from going rancid.
 They ARE NOT however, preservatives and cannot protect you from mold and harmful bacterial growth in your product.
 Therefore when there is a risk of mold and bacteria i.e., for bath whips, shaving creams, butters, lotions and solid shampoo/conditioner bars, shower gels etc. we use a preservative.
+I often get 'told' by my customers that my scrubs do not need a preservative because they contain no water.
+Well, we use preservatives regardless.
+Why?
+Imagine your open jar of bath whip falls into the your tub.
+You pick it out quick enough to save the product from spilling out, but now you have some excess water in your previously anhydrous (waterless) product.
+Without a preservative it will begin to grow mold and other harmful bacteria within 30 minutes.
+As much as we would like to create preservative-free products, we will not risk your health to do it.

 Does P&B make non-soap surfactants?